What's Going Around in Santa Fe?

 CDC Recommendations at This Level

-Flu activity is elevated — take extra precautions
+RSV activity is elevated — extra care for vulnerable groups

 This is general public health guidance based on CDC recommendations — not personal medical advice.
 Talk to your healthcare provider about what's right for you and your family.